aneoconsulting/ArmoniK.Core/README.md

 - Partitionning
   - Partition metrics exporter

+### Deprecated

+This section will list the deprecated features and plugins.
+Features are flagged as deprecated then they will be removed in the future.
+They will not be modified anymore and kept as-is until deletion.

+- gRPC service called `Submitter`.

 ## Installation

 ArmoniK.Core can be installed only on Linux machines.
 For Windows users, it is possible to do it on [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about).